 The Cost of Living Adjustment ("COLA") rider on disability insurance adjusts your monthly benefit for inflation, but as with many financial matters, the devil is in the details.

-COLA riders on disability policies function differently from how most people expect, including countless AboveBoard clients who had paid up for the feature on a policy bought elsewhere years ago before coming to us.
+COLA riders on disability policies function differently from how most people expect, including countless AboveBoard clients who had paid up for the feature on a policy bought elsewhere before coming to us.

-How COLA Riders Usually Work
+How COLA Riders Work

 With most individual disability insurance policies, the adjustment does not begin until the 2nd year that you are actually on claim.
 That might not sound like a big deal, until you consider the fact that most people don't go on claim right after getting their policies.

 Let's imagine you purchased a $10,000 / month benefit today, and received a cancer diagnosis in 10 years.
 Let's imagine you were unable to work for 2 years.
-With the vasty majority of COLA riders, you would get the the $10,000 / month for the first year, even though we're talking about 10 years from now.
+With the vast majority of COLA riders, you would get the the $10,000 / month for the first year, even though we're talking about 10 years from now.

 When Would You Wish You Had COLA?

-The Better Solution
+The Best Solution